XBraid/xbraid/docs/Examples.md

             app->gradient = 0.0;
             return 0;
          }

    XBraid_Adjoint calls this routine before each iteration such that old gradient information is removed properly.

 ## Running XBraid_Adjoint for this example

 The workflow for computing adjoint sensitivities with XBraid_Adjoint alongside the primal state computation closely follows XBraid's workflow.
-The user's *main* file will first set up the app structure, holding the additional information on an initial design and zero gradient and call the `braid_Init(...)` function in order to set up XBraid.
+The user's *main* file will first set up the `app` structure, holding the additional information on an initial design and zero gradient.
+Then, all the setup calls done in

-         /* initialize XBraid */
-         braid_Init(MPI_COMM_WORLD, MPI_COMM_WORLD, tstart, tstop, ntime, app,
-                    my_Step, my_Init, my_Clone, my_Free, my_Sum, my_SpatialNorm,
-                    my_Access, my_BufSize, my_BufPack, my_BufUnpack, &core);
+@ref running_simplestexample will also be done.

-The, the user initializes XBraid_Adjoint by calling
+The XBraid_Adjoint specific calls are as follows.
+After `braid_Init(...)` is called, the user initializes XBraid_Adjoint by calling

          /* Initialize XBraid_Adjoint */
          braid_InitAdjoint( my_ObjectiveT, my_ObjectiveT_diff, my_Step_diff, my_ResetGradient, &core);

-In addition to the usual XBraid options for controlling the multigrid iterations, the adjoint solver's accuracy is set by calling
+Next, in addition to the usual XBraid options for controlling the multigrid iterations, the adjoint solver's accuracy is set by calling

       braid_SetAbsTolAdjoint(core, 1e-6);